krystiandennis/dsc-capstone-project-v2-online-ds-ft-071519/README.md

 <img src= 'OTAs-vs-HotelsV8revision-01.jpg' height=50% width=50%>

-With respect to customer privcay, there are few public sources of information that can shed light on why customers overwhelmingly choose to book through online travel agencies, as opposed to booking directly with the hotel brands themselves.
+With respect to customer privacy, there are few public sources of information that can shed light on why customers overwhelmingly choose to book through online travel agencies, as opposed to booking directly with the hotel brands themselves.
 Twitter is increasingly used as a platform to both share opinions and receive customer service.

 The purpose of this project is to use information availble on twitter to determine why customers choose not to book directly with Marriott Hotels.
 A natural language processing model will be created to analyze tweets: